carcass82/gkrellm-nvidia/README.md

 ### What is it

 A simple [GKrellM](http://gkrellm.srcbox.net/) plugin for reading nvidia GPUs data.
-GPU/Mem usage, Clock, Temperature and Fan Speed for multiple GPU are supported.
+GPU and Memory usages, Power Consumption, Clock, Temperature and Fan Speed for multiple GPU are supported.

 ~~XNVCtrl library *is required*~~ [NVML](https://developer.nvidia.com/nvidia-management-library-nvml) library *is required*